 After the review comes the challenge!
 Yes, we start the resolutions again and this time it’s for 2023!

 I really enjoyed the end of the year with a slightly lighter course schedule to take a few hours of introspection.
-It allowed me to make my sewing review and the review of my professional activities.
+It allowed me to do my sewing review and the review of my professional activities.

 Maybe this will give you ideas for yours!

-So here we go for the resolutions!
+So here we go with the resolutions!

-1. Continue the development of C'est du Joly
+1. Continue developing C'est du Joly

 Workshop during the holidays